Marketing, it’s all about creating value

 The now nearly global availability of the internet and heightened connectivity in general are fundamentally changing the way we do, grow and promote business.
 However, the way we, as consumers, are influenced each day is in essence the same.
 The environment is changing and therefor businesses have to adapt in order to catch our attention.
 From sensory systems to absolute thresholds, from subliminal messages to controversial TV-commercials.

 This course aims to give an overview of the trends and challenges in (international) marketing, to equip students with both the skills and knowledge to market products in the scattered and complex 21st century marketing landscape.
 Large multi-nationals are also experiencing these changing environments and are slowly starting to recognize the need for real contact with consumers, honest products, and transparent services with a personal touch as opposed to anonymous production for the masses.
 Similarly, this offers opportunities for small companies, which are also noticing this vibe.

 In this course, students will learn about topics such as perception; different social media strategies; the different self-concepts; motivation, values & lifestyles; attitudes and the use of big data for marketing purposes in relation to small entrepreneurship.
-All these ne marketing insights and techniques are positioned against the background of 21st century trends and megatrends and focus on a different approach to business, such as “giving back to society”, sustainability, anti-consumerism, local communities, globalization, and increased transparency and total connectivity.
+All these ne marketing insights and techniques are positioned against the background of 21st century trends and megatrends and focus on a different approach to business, such as “giving back to society”, sustainability, anti-consumerism, local communities, glocalization, and increased transparency and total connectivity.